SamuelNitsche/better-share/README.md

 Better Share is a package for Laravel, which makes sharing your project easier.

+It was inspired by [this video from Aaron Francis](https://www.youtube.com/watch?v=pT7e31DMTYY) and aims for a simpler usage.

 ## Installation

 You can install the package via composer: